 The Tremé, the oldest black neighborhood in the country, was founded in 1783.
 It is home to fascinating museums, restaurants and churches that help tell the story of the African-American experience in New Orleans.
 Here’s just a sampling of what there is to see and do:

 Visit Saint Augustine Catholic Church

 Saint Augustine is the oldest Black parish in America.
-Here free people of color and enslaved Americans worshipped side by side.
-Founded in 1841, many civil rights activists worshipped here, including Homer Plessy of Plessy vs. Fergusson “separate but equal” fame.
+Here free people of color and enslaved Americans worshiped side by side.
+Founded in 1841, many civil rights activists worshiped here, including Homer Plessy of Plessy vs. Fergusson “separate but equal” fame.
 After Hurricane Katrina, there was talk of tearing the old church down but the parishioners rose up to save their church.
 Outside, you’ll find the Tomb of the Unknown Slave.
 It’s a powerfully moving experience.

 Experience Congo Square

 Congo Square in Louis Armstrong Park is perhaps the most sacred place in all of New Orleans for it can be argued that jazz was born here.
 Enslaved people were allowed to gathered here on Sundays before the Civil War to play music, dance, and celebrate their African culture and traditions.
 They say that the rhythms that were heard here were the basis for jazz.
 (Image: Artist's conception of Congo Square by E. W. Kemble from a century later.)